b00tc4mp/isdi-bootcamp-202501/staff/anna-melian/project/doc/README.md

 ## Introduction

-In **TimeArt**, your objective is to complete the set time, which will reward you with collectible gems, while giving up might make you lose them!
+In **TimeArt**, your objective is to complete the set time you choose, destined to complete a task.
+Succed will reward you with collectible gems, while giving up might make you lose them!
 Your timers will be saved in your history so you can track your successes or failures.

-While the timer is running, you’re allowed to take a few breaks from the time you’ve set.
-And once you complete your goal, you’ll be able to add extra time up to twice — just in case you want to keep your concentration strong. ⏳💎
+While the timer is running, you’re allowed to take a few breaks with the time you’ve set.
+And once you complete your goal, you’ll be able to add extra time — just in case you want to keep your concentration strong. ⏳💎

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExejVlYXg2OTYydHd6enZyNGIxY2lqM2pka2xpOHh1OHF5Y211eGJtMyZlcD12MV9naWZzX3NlYXJjaCZjdD1n/QdVmkR04rz7vbT3cx9/giphy.gif)